How do I create Spelling Lists?

 Create a Spelling List

 Open the Content tab from your Teacher Dashboard.

 Ensure your Content Library is in Edit mode, and switch the displayed subject to any non-language subject.

-Give your list a name by editing the title, then add words by type the spelling word on the left and a sentence containing the word on the right.
-Continue to add as many words and sentences as you would like by clicking Add another spelling word, then click Save.
+Add words by typing the spelling word in the left hand field, and a sentence containing the word on the right.
+Continue to add as many words and sentences as you would like by clicking Add another spelling word .

 - In the list editor, click the blue Import button at the bottom of the page.